What is the Taipei MRT?

 This line travels from Songshan Railway Station and Raohe Night Market looping the city down through Ximending, Shi-Da Night Market, and Gongguan to Xindian District and Bitan (碧潭) riverside area, with a bus connection to Wulai Atayal Aboriginal Village and Hot Springs (烏來).

 This line is primarily for commuters living in New Taipei City, and travels from Nanshijiao in the south to both Xinzhuang and Luzhou Districts in the west, looping through downtown Taipei.
-The orange line branches at Daqiaotou station, so if you wish to travel past this station, please be aware of which train you are boarding.
+The orange line branches at Daqiaotou station, so if you wish to travel west past this station into New Taipei City, please be aware of which train you are boarding.
 Huilong (迴龍) trains travel south towards Xinzhuang, and Luzhou (蘆洲) trains travel north towards Luzhou.

 Light Colour Lines